git-lfs/git-lfs/docker/README.md

     ./docker/run_docker.bsh

-All the git-lfs_* images are built automatically, and then run.
-The default command is the build script.
-The currently checkout version of git-lfs is copied into the docker, and `git clean -xdf` is run to remove any non-tracked files, but non-committed changes are kept.
-Then git-lfs is built, and a packages is created (deb or rpm)
+All the git-lfs\_* images are built automatically, and then run.
+This default behavior is used to build git-lfs in all available containers.
+The currently checked-out version of git-lfs is copied into the docker, and `git clean -xdf` is run to remove any non-tracked files, (but non-committed changes are kept). git-lfs is built, and a packages is created (deb or rpm) for each container.

 To only run certain docker images, supply them as arguments, e.g.